-The goal of the Thriving Vocationally focus of our grant, is to help address these issues of isolation and lack of examples, through forming cohorts of clergy women in their first 5-10 years of ministry, who will be mentored by a seasoned clergy woman.
-These cohorts may be formed by location or interest and will be designed by the women to fit their needs.
+The goal of the Thriving Vocationally area of the grant, is to help address these issues of isolation and lack of female leadership examples, through supporting cohorts of clergy women who are mentored by a seasoned clergy woman.
+These cohorts may be based on location or interest and will be formed and designed by the women to fit their needs.

 What Are the Cohorts?

 Cohorts are comprised of 6-8 women journeying together with a mentor for at least one year.
 Grant funding supports cohorts by providing resources to allow the cohorts to meet regularly as they journey together.
 These networking opportunities allow women to address their unique challenges in ministry, find support in each other, create a supportive environment that will encourage women to flourish and thrive in the ministry, and contribute to increased sustainability in ministry.